Serf (film): Critical response

 Vera Alyonushkina, a critic of the movie section on the Russian version of Time Out, gave a negative assessment to the film.
 Noting some discrepancy between the age category and overkill with violent scenes, she rated the film two points out of five.
 According to Alyonushkina, the film could have been recorded in the category of forgettable comedies that were good for killing time, if not for one «but»: the reviewer was perturbed by the idea of violence as a correcting method for poor behavior like Grisha's.
 In particular, the final transformation of Grisha into gratitude towards his father and being the next person in the cycle of violence seemed too much like a reward for obedience: "do as I say although I abuse you and you'll be rewarded."

-Sequels
+Sequels and remakes

 In August 2022, the filming of the film Serf 2 started.
-The entire main cast and creative team of the first film is involved in the production of the film.
-The film is slated for release in December 2023.
+The entire main cast and creative team of the first film was involved in the production of the film.
+The film was released in January 2024.

+Remakes of the film will be released in seven countries.
+The Central Partnership company sold the rights to shoot adaptations of the film in full-length format to Sony Pictures (it will produce remakes in Mexico, India, South Korea, Japan and Spain), the Polish company Monolith Films and the French SND.

+In 2023, the first remake was released - the film Son of a Rich: Mongolia (original title translated as The Rich Slave), directed by Munkhbat Dashzeveg.

+A remake from France called King of My Castle was released in 2024.

+Russian-Turkish remake Simarik, directed by Onur Ünlü and starring Kerem Bursin and Melisa Döngel, was released in 2025.

+The fourth remake from Kazakhstan, the film Malay, was released on March 13, 2025.